age-keygen

 CAVEATS

 Keep the private key secret; anyone with it can decrypt files meant for you.
-There's no key revocation mechanism.
+There is no key revocation mechanism.
 Back up your keys securely.
-The -y flag requires an ed25519 SSH key or age private key.
+The -o flag will not overwrite existing files.
+Post-quantum recipients are approximately 2000 characters long.

 HISTORY